ammarm08/technical-posts/posts/sicp-notes.md

 A brief note about interoperability and coercion -- now that we have a couple ways to get started on a type system, we have to think about the strategies we wish to use to run an operation against several data objects.
 Should we only allow objects of the same type to operate against each other?
 Or will we allow coercion?

 The pros of fully static typing and operability are that it is strict on what it allows, which means less space for programmer error and possibly an easier time for the compiler to optimize code paths.
 The cons are that a programming language designer has to think very carefully about how to implement these data types and how she imagines programmers to be using them day to day.
+It also limits programmer flexibility in how he writes his programs.

 The pros of coercion are that we can be more permissive with how we program, for example, multiplying strings by integers (`3 * 's' === 'sss'`).
 Some cons are that i) compilers may have a tougher time optimizing dynamically typed languages, and ii) type coercion can involve defining type hierarchies (x is a type of y is a type of z), which can further complicate a programmer's understanding of what is actually going on under the hood.